 The park offers 87 campsites for tent, trailer, or RV camping.
-Most sites offer water and electric hookups, so be sure to look at the site amenities before you reserve a spot.
-For the sites that do not have hookups, they have a dump station nearby.
+Most sites offer water and electric hookups, and 17 are premium sites with full hookups, so be sure to look at the site amenities before you reserve a spot.
+For the sites that do not have hookups, there is a dump station you can use nearby.
 The larger sites can hold trailers up to 70 feet long and the smaller lots up to a 35-foot trailer.
 The sites are spacious and well shaded.

-Amenities included are hot showers, laundry, and restrooms so that you can look and feel clean for the entire duration of your visit.
+Amenities include hot showers, laundry facilities, and restrooms so that you can look and feel clean for the entire duration of your visit.
 Fire rings, picnic tables, and grills are also available at each site so you can cook and enjoy yourself.
 You'll also be close to some scenic hiking trails.
 Remember to only burn firewood that has been approved by the park, so that you can help prevent diseases and pests from being introduced to the island.
 You can stay a limit of 14 days and reserve a spot up to 13 months in advance.

 There are no first-come, first-served campsites at this park.